EENI Global Business School

 Trans-Caspian Trade and Transit Corridor (China, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Turkmenistan, Iran and Turkey) Road Transportation Module

 The Islamic Republic of Afghanistan is a poor and landlocked nation, highly dependent on farming, handicrafts and livestock raising.
-Gross domestic product of the Islamic Republic of Afghanistan has fallen substantially over the past twenty years because of the loss of labour and capital and the interruption of the international trade and transport.
+GDP of the Islamic Republic of Afghanistan has fallen substantially over the past twenty years because of the loss of labour and capital and the interruption of the international trade and transport.

 Foreign Trade and Business in Kyrgyzstan